Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Analytical considerations

 \subsection{Moving dark solitons}

-Dark solitons are produced by the following modification of Eqs.\ (\ref{NLS} ) and (\ref{delta}):
+Dark solitons are produced by the following modification of Eqs.\ (\ref{NLS}) and (\ref{delta}):

-where $\mu $ is the chemical potential (i.e., squared amplitude) of the continuous wave background maintaining the dark-soliton solution.
-Asymptotic theories for slowly moving dark solitons have been developed previously \cite {Anglin,fran02,kono04,peli08,kivs94,kivs95}.
-Here, we aim to present a perturbation theory for a moving shallow (light-gray)\ dark soliton interacting with the $\mathcal{PT}$-symmetric dipole.
-Comparison of the analysis with numerical results is not straightforward, as the simulations, reported in the following section, demonstrate the generation of additional dark solitons, which is a clearly nonperturbative effect.
-Nevertheless, some qualitative comparison will be possible, and, in any case, the analysis may be of theoretical interest by itself.
+where $\mu$ is the chemical potential (i.e., squared amplitude) of the continuous wave background maintaining the dark-soliton solution, with accordingly defined boundary conditions at edges of the integration domain.
+The self-defocusing sign of nonlinearity makes the background stable, even if it slowly varies due to the dynamics around $x = 0$.
+Asymptotic theories for slowly moving dark solitons have been developed previously \cite {Anglin,fran02,kono04,peli08,kivs94,kivs95,kono97}.
+Here, we aim to present an approximate perturbation theory for the simplest case of a moving shallow (light-gray)\ dark soliton interacting with the $\mathcal{PT}$-symmetric dipole.
+Comparison of the analysis with numerical results is not straightforward, as the simulations, reported in Section~\ref{sec3}C, demonstrate the generation of additional dark solitons, which is a clearly nonperturbative effect.
+Nevertheless, some qualitative comparison will be possible.